hkaspersen/VAMPIR/README.md

         -o OUTPUT, --output=OUTPUT
                 Output directory.
                      One folder for each analysis will be created at given location.

         --version
-		            Print version info and exit.
+                Print version info.
 ```

 ## Tracks